derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ```
 The functionality is the same even though there are fewer characters.
 As a result there is less code–a smaller payload–to send from a client to a server and vice versa.
 Remember however that we are coding for humans first.
 Naming keywords meaningfully is the primary goal.
 We can decrease the payload size later through the aforementioned minification process among others.
 The takeaway is that the engine only cares that custom keywords are unique.
 The name itself is useful for us coders.

 You will notice that the `document`, `body`, `style`, and `backgroundColor` environment identifiers are left untouched.
 This is because they are not custom keywords, the runtime expects them to be associated with certain values.
-As such, they cannot be shortened.
+As such, they would not be shortened through minification.

 It is worth noting that when naming custom keywords there are a set of rules.
-I will list them here for general familiarity, but will propose a subset to focus on.
+I will list them here for general familiarity, but there is a subset to instead focus on.
 Custom keywords can use the following characters:

 - `a-z` (lowercase English letters)
 - `A-Z` (uppercase English letters)